Umaidpur: Geography and climate

 Elevation / Altitude: 51 meters above sea level.

 Location

-Umaidpur is located at 25.776563, 85.681752.
-This village is located in the far south-west of Samastipur District, bordered to the north and east by Naua Chak village, to the south by Jitwarpur Kumhara and in the west by Morwa.
+Umaidpur is located in the far south-west of Samastipur District, bordered to the north and east by Naua Chak village, to the south by Jitwarpur Kumhara and in the west by Morwa.
 The post office is at Bhagwatpur.
 The PIN code is 848135 and the telephone STD code is 06274.
 The nearest banks are State Bank of India in Tajpur Morwa (006562) and Central Bank of India in Sarairanjan (280058).